-- 1.3 Retail footfall counts in High Streets in the UK, from January 2019 to April 2020, showed a decrease of 81.8%; in September 2021 footfall had risen again but was still below the January 2019 count [Statista 2022].
-All restrictions had been lifted in the autumn of 2021, except the wearing of facemasks in shops and other buildings.
-In conjunction with the vaccine programme being well underway, the public's behavioural patterns changed; although, High Street footfall is still lower than 2019.
-In the Scottish Borders there has also been a small rise in footfall in town centres as restrictions were gradually lifted. - 1.4 The pandemic restrictions encouraged, according to one online survey, British shoppers to shop locally, with nearly two-thirds spending in local and independent shops.
-The survey also discovered that they intend to continue to support their high streets.
-[YouGov for Barclay Card 2021]
+1.3 Retail footfall counts in High Streets in the UK, from January 2019 to April 2020, showed a decrease of 81.8%; in September 2021 footfall had risen again but was still less than the January 2019 count [Statista 2022].
+As restrictions were lifted in the autumn of 2021, the public's behavioural patterns changed in respect of visiting and shopping in town centres once again.
+However, High Street footfall remains lower than recorded in 2019.
+In the Scottish Borders, the small rise in footfall in town centres in 2021, as restrictions were gradually lifted, has not been sustained.
+2022 shows a decrease in footfall over the nine surveyed towns of 3% (see Table 3).